Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in \texorpdfstring{$^{208}\mathrm{Pb}$}{208Pb} within antisymmetrized molecular dynamics: Motion of dipole moment

 By inserting the above formula into Eq.~(\ref{eq:ddotD}) and supposing that each nucleon feels the same single particle potential, we will have

-In the above derivations, the following relationship is used.
-1), The Laplacian term $\nabla^2\rho$ is approximately expressed in terms of $(\nabla\rho)^2/\rho$ in the nuclear surface region, where the density exhibits a Fermi-type profile.
-2), The $ \frac{1}{m_n^*}\frac{1}{m_p^*}\approx \frac{1}{m_s^{*2}}$ is used according to the relationship in Ref.~\cite{LWChen09PRC}.
-3), the density dependence of symmetry energy can be expressed as~\cite{CXu10PRC},
+In the above derivations, the following relationship is used. (i) The Laplacian term $\nabla^2\rho$ is approximately expressed in terms of $(\nabla\rho)^2/\rho$ in the nuclear surface region, where the density exhibits a Fermi-type profile. (ii) The $ \frac{1}{m_n^*}\frac{1}{m_p^*}\approx \frac{1}{m_s^{*2}}$ is used according to the relationship in Ref.~\cite{LWChen09PRC}. (iii) The density dependence of the symmetry energy can be expressed as~\cite{CXu10PRC}

 Thus, we can rewrite the $\ddot{\mathbf{D}}$ as